Hardikaz/DiceGame/README.md

 # DiceGame
-This is a game of dice
+- This is a game of dice
+- It is a 2 player game
+- Roll the Dice and win the game